 The Salkantay Trek to Machu Picchu is an excellent alternative to the classic Inca Trail.
 This 88 km (55 miles) 5-day trek leads you through challenging terrain in the Andes to the famous city in the sky, Machu Picchu.
 You’ll start the trail in the Apurimac Valley, at Sayllapata at 3200 meters.
 Passing quiet villages, you’ll reach Soyrococha at 4200 meters.
 The highest part of the trek is the Salkantay Pass at 4600 meters.
 Here you can appreciate the stunning snow-capped peak of Salkantay Mountain, small lakes, and moraines.

 You will also encounter lush cloud forest, called “Ceja de la Selva” or Eyebrow of the Jungle.
 Passing coffee, cocoa and fruits plantations, you can cool off in a refreshing waterfall, and perhaps you’ll spot the Peruvian national bird, the Gallito de las Rocas.
 You’ll take local transportation from La Playa to Lucmabamba, then climb to the Llactapata ruins.
 Descend to the Hidroelectrica Station and then to Aguas Calientes, and spend the night in a hostel.
 Then get an early bus ride to the entrance to Machu Picchu.
 Once inside this breathtaking city-in-the-sky, enjoy a 2-hour guided tour plus plenty of free time to explore.
 Then return to Aguas Calientes, eat a late lunch and wait for the train to take you back to Cusco.

 The Choquequirao Trek is another excellent Alternative Inca Trail trek.
-This 4-day trek is well off the beaten path in the Sacred Valley; in fact, you’ll be hard-pressed to find anyone else on the trail besides a few farmers.
+This 4-day trek is well off the beaten path in the Sacred Valley; in fact, you’ll be hard-pressed to find anyone else on the trail beside a few farmers.
 From Cusco, you’ll drive towards Cachora to Tarawasi, where you can explore the ruins of Inca Usno, then continue along the Apurimac Valley to Curawasi and Saywite to visit the ruins of what may have been the Tahuantinsuyo Empire.